-My research interests are contemporary American literature and critical race theory.
-I have recently completed a book called LatinAsian Cartographies: History, Writing, and the National Imaginary, which examines how Asian American and Latina/o literature rewrites dominant narratives of U.S. history.
+I am interested in contemporary American literature, ethnic studies, Asian American studies, and Latina/o studies.
+My book, LatinAsian Cartographies: History, Writing, and the National Imaginary (Rutgers UP, 2018), examines how Asian American and Latina/o literature can rewrite dominant narratives of U.S. history.
 My next project will explore what I call “ethnofuturism,” or alternative speculative fiction by writers of color.
 Other areas of interest include the medical humanities, women’s and gender studies, and literature and the environment.

 Thananopavarn, Susan.
 “Negotiating Asian American Childhood in the Twenty-First Century: Grace Lin’s Year of the Dog, Year of the Rat, and Dumpling Days.”
 The Lion and the Unicorn, vol. 38, no. 1, Project Muse, 2014, pp. 106–22.
 Crossref, doi:10.1353/uni.2014.0008.
 Full Text